ttoino/TMEditor/docs/docs/02-Data Connectors/fhir.md

 title: FHIR
 ---

 The FHIR connector currently only supports [Hapi FHIR](https://hapifhir.io) implementation of the [HL7 FHIR](http://hl7.org/fhir/) standard (version R4).
-In this connector, the field `tables` links to the [resources](https://www.hl7.org/fhir/resourcelist.html) from the FHIR standard and for each one we use the [search](https://www.hl7.org/fhir/search.html) endpoints to retrieve the data, using the available and compatible filters if desired.
+In this connector, the field `table` links to the [resources](https://www.hl7.org/fhir/resourcelist.html) from the FHIR standard and for each one we use the [search](https://www.hl7.org/fhir/search.html) endpoints to retrieve the data, using the available and compatible filters if desired.

 ## Database configuration